Azure/azure-quickstart-templates/101-backup-oms-monitoring/README.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

 This template deploys **OMS Monitoring and Reporting solution for Azure backup** on a Log Analytics workspace.
-This allows you to monitor key backup parameters such as backup and restore jobs, backup alerts and Cloud storage usage across Recovery services vaults.
+This allows you to monitor key backup parameters such as backup and restore jobs, backup alerts and Cloud storage usage across Recovery services vaults

 `Tags: Azure Backup, OMS Log Analytics, Monitoring`